ml-cube/ml3-platform-docs/md-docs/api/python/client.md

 ---
 Create a project inside the company.
-You don't need to specify the company because a User belong only to one company and it is retrieved automatically.
+You don't need to specify the company because a User belongs only to one company and it is retrieved automatically.

 **Allowed Roles**